 Globally, housing is responsible for around quarter of all greenhouse gas emissions.
 To overcome this many of us are adopting a sustainable lifestyle that begins with our homes.
 But what do we mean by a sustainable home?
 In a nutshell, a sustainable home has a neutral effect on the environment, and we can help achieve this by taking the following measures:

 - Using sustainable building materials and work practices.
-For instance: wood, bamboo, and eucalyptus sourced from sustainable forests manufactured using sustainable energy and transported sustainably.
+For instance: wood, bamboo, and manufactured using sustainable energy and transported sustainably.
 Hemp, cork, natural rubber, natural fiber, reclaimed stone, recycled metal, cellulose insulation along with many other materials are also sustainable.

 - High-quality insulation is vital in order to conserve energy far out into the future.
 The ultimate aim is to eliminate or at least minimize the need for cooling and heating.
 Windows should be triple glazed using low emissivity glass, roofs should be highly reflecting, alternatively living or green roofs are also an excellent choice with the added benefit of retaining stormwater and reducing the heat island effect of local communities.